Video VLMs as Judges on Waymo's E2E Driving Set: A First-Principles Walkthrough

 Molmo2-8B 12% 1.591 bits 1.449 0.141 +0.111 −0.030

-Two facts jump out and shape the rest of the section:
+Two facts shape the rest of the section:

 1. AU dominates EU by roughly 10× for all three judges.
 Almost all of the per-clip uncertainty under prompt paraphrasing is the model spreading mass within each phrasing’s distribution, not phrasings disagreeing with each other.